JasmineJin/cow_experiment/README.md

 This repository contains the python code for training neural networks on simulated radar response to ideal point reflectors for the purpose of radar signal super-resolution.

-This work was done as part of Mumin Jin's MEng Thesis titled *Machine Learning Methods for Super-Resolution inSparse Sensor Arrays*
+This work was done as part of Mumin Jin's MEng thesis titled *Machine Learning Methods for Super-Resolution inSparse Sensor Arrays*

 **Requirements**